Relativity Bias – How the Brain Sees Numbers

 Understanding Common Cognitive Tendencies Boosts Sales

 The examples shown above are just some of the ways Neuromarketers can help online sales of products and services.
 The relativity bias is just one tool that can help you outsmart your competition.
 Often, more than one tendency in the brain to act quickly can be used at the same time.
 That amplifies the effect.
 A comprehensive Neuromarketing strategy, applied throughout your internet marketing will ensure your success.
-As the Midwest’s only Neuromarketing firm that specializes Neuromarketing consulting, we can help you achieve your goals.
+As the Midwest’s only Neuromarketing consulting firm that specializes in applying Neuroscience to Sales and Marketing, we can help you achieve your goals.
 Contact us to get the sales conversation started.